-16 Little Behaviors That Instantly Win You Respect
+16 Little Behaviours That Instantly Win You Respect

 Respect isn’t given; it’s earned.